 In Year 9 students continue to prepare for Key Stage 4 by developing deeper understanding of the key principles of computer science and extend their skills base in computational thinking and programming.

 Module 1: Data Representation

 Module 2: Ethical, Legal, Moral and environmental Issues

 At Key Stage 4, students have the opportunity to opt to study for GCSE Computer Science.

 This demanding course is aimed at students interested in how computers work, understanding computer technologies and those wanting to develop their computer programming skills.
 Experience shows students with excellent mathematical abilities and a high level of computational thinking, problem solving and programming skills succeed in this qualification.
 Students who can study independently and learn new concepts, revise thoroughly for written exams and recall information will be successful.

 This GCSE provides students with the opportunity to:

 - Develop their own understanding of computer systems

 - Develop computer programs to solve problems

-- Use algorithms in computer programs
+- Use algorithms and logic in computer programs

 - Understand how computer programs/solutions affect the lives of individuals, organisations and society